 The Chemical Engineering undergraduate program educational objectives are that our alumni/ae: our graduates will be gainfully employed in chemical engineering or related career paths including industrial, academic, governmental and non-governmental organizations.
 Our graduates will continue their professional development by engaging in professional activities and/or training to enhance their careers and/or pursue post-graduate studies.

-Students admitted as first-year students to the may transfer, at most, one core (non-elective) 3000 (CHEG 3112, 3123, 3124, 3128, 3145, 3151) or 4000 (CHEG 4139, 4140, 4142, 4143W, 4147) level chemical engineering course from an ABET accredited program at another university.
+Students admitted as first-year students to the College of Engineering may transfer, at most, one core (non-elective) 3000 (CHEG 3112, 3123, 3124, 3128, 3145, 3151) or 4000 (CHEG 4139, 4140, 4142, 4143W, 4147) level chemical engineering course from an ABET accredited program at another university.
 Students transferring to UConn after their first year from another university will have previous credits earned transferred via the University transfer credit rules, but any credits earned once at UConn are subject to the same restriction above.

 The Chemical Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.